-TAIPEI and SINGAPORE, December 21 2021 – Toshiba Electronic Components Taiwan Corporation (“Toshiba”) has announced the massive capacity 18TB addition to its N300 NAS HDD line-up.
+TAIPEI and SINGAPORE, December 21, 2021 – Toshiba Electronic Components Taiwan Corporation (“Toshiba”) has announced the massive capacity of 18TB addition to its N300 NAS HDD line-up.

 High growth in data creation is driving demand for higher storage capacities, and work-from-home customers need fast access to data and the ability to archive and share data in private cloud environments.
 The 18TB N300 delivers greater storage capacity and power efficiency to meet the growing needs of storage customers.